 Pre-cancerous vulvar conditions that are not causing any symptoms can be found by regular gynecologic checkups.
 It is also important to see your health care provider if any problems come up between checkups.
 Symptoms such as vulvar itching, rashes, moles, or lumps that don't go away could be caused by vulvar pre-cancer and should be checked out.
 If vulvar intraepithelial neoplasia (VIN) is found, treating it might help prevent invasive squamous cell vulvar cancer.
 Also, some vulvar melanomas can be prevented by removing atypical moles.

 The vulva is examined at the same time a woman has a pelvic examination.
-Cervical cancer screening with a Pap test (sometimes combined with a HPV test) is often done at the same time.
+Cervical cancer screening with a Pap test and HPV test is often done at the same time.
 Neither the Pap test nor the HPV test is used to screen for vulvar cancer.
 The purpose of these tests is to find cervical cancers and pre-cancers early.
 For more information about these tests and the American Cancer Society guidelines for the early detection of cervical cancer, see Cervical Cancer.

 First, the skin of the outer lips (labia majora) and inner lips (labia minora) is examined for any visible abnormalities.
 The health care professional then places a speculum inside the vagina.
 A speculum is a metal or plastic instrument that keeps the vagina open so that the cervix can be seen clearly.
-Next, using a small spatula, a sample of cells and mucus is lightly scraped from the exocervix (the surface of the cervix that is closest to the vagina).
-A small brush or a cotton-tipped swab is then inserted into the cervical opening to take a sample from the endocervix (the inside part of the cervix that is closest to the body of the uterus).
+If a Pap test or HPV test are being done during a pelvic exam, a sample of cells and mucus is lightly scraped from the exocervix (the surface of the cervix that is closest to the vagina) and the endocervix (the inside part of the cervix that is closest to the body of the uterus).
 Then, the speculum is removed.
-The doctor then will check the organs of the pelvis by inserting 1 or 2 gloved fingers of one hand into the vagina while he or she palpates (feels) the lower abdomen, just above the pubic bone, with the other.
+The doctor then will check the organs of the pelvis by inserting 1 or 2 gloved fingers of one hand into the vagina while the lower abdomen is palpated (felt), just above the pubic bone, with the other hand.
 The doctor may do a rectal exam at this time also.
-It is very important to know that a Pap test is not always done when a pelvic exam is done, so if you are uncertain you should ask if one was done.
+It is very important to know that a Pap test and HPV test are not always done when a pelvic exam is done, so if you are uncertain, you should ask if one was done.

 For most women, the best way to find VIN and vulvar cancer is to report any signs and symptoms to their health care provider and have a yearly well-woman exam.
 If you have an increased risk of vulvar cancer, you may also want to check your vulva regularly to look for any of the signs of vulvar cancer.
 This is known as self-examination.
 Some women choose to examine themselves monthly using a mirror.
 This can allow you to become aware of any changes in the skin of your vulva.
 If you do this, look for any areas that are white, darkly pigmented, or red and irritated.
 You should also note any new growths, nodules, bumps, or ulcers (open sores).
 Report any of these to a doctor, since they could indicate a vulvar cancer or pre-cancer.